Administration des chemins de fer d'Alsace et de Lorraine: History

 In 1921, the government endorsed the option to pursue a connection to the EST and in 1922, because it was the cheapest option, it was decided to lease the state-owned portions of the network to the EST.

-On 1 January 1938, the Alsace and Lorraine Railways were nationalised, as were the other main railway companies, to become part of the Société nationale des chemins de fer français (SNCF).
+On 1 January 1938, the Alsace and Lorraine Railways were nationalised, as were the other main railway companies, to become part of SNCF.